lihfalcao/lihfalcao/README.md

 ## Who I am

-My name is Lígia Falcão, and I'm a software developer with experience in fullstack using on frontend Angular and Zend, backend Laravel.
+My name is Lígia Falcão, I live in Brazil and I'm a software developer with experience in fullstack using on frontend Angular and Zend, backend Laravel working on Shooting House.
 I'm passionate about solving complex problems and creating innovative solutions.
+I have a degree in Mechanical Engineering from the UTFPR and now in the last year graduation of TSI from UTFPR.

 ## Skills